bergimax/Market-ticker-prediction/README.md

 	- Ticker: Market quotation symbol for the future.
 	- Commodity: Name of the precious metal the future refers to.

-In this dataset we decided to use the dataset with different commodities, in this way we don't have data related to the market.
-I uploaded the entire dataset in the repository.
+In this dataset we decided to use the dataset with different commodities, in this way we do not have data relating to the single market.
+I uploaded the entire dataset to the repository.
 File: *all_commodities_data.csv*
-The last data store in the data folder to train our model was obtained 20 october 2023
+The latest datastore in the data folder to train our model was obtained on October 20, 2023

-This data is processed using the ``train.py`` file store in the data folder.
+This data is processed using the ``train.py`` file archive in the data folder.
-Those markets have different price and flow, so i decided to change the data in something shared, like distances between the main important values:
+These markets have different prices and flows, so I decided to process the data into something common between them, such as distances between the main important values:
 	- 'diff_oc': This is the distance between the open and the close of the day
     	- 'diff_ol': This is the distance between the open and the low of the day
     	- 'diff_oh': This is the distance between the open and the high of the day
     	- 'diff_cl': This is the distance between the close and the low of the day
     	- 'diff_ch': This is the distance between the close and the high of the day
     	- 'diff_hl': This is the distance between the high and the low of the day

-We decided to eliminate some columns based on the Correlation Matrix Heatmap.
-With this matrix we showed the dependencies between columns. we cut:
+We decided to delete some columns based on the heatmap of the correlation matrix, because with this matrix we showed the dependencies between the columns.
+We cut:
 	- ticker, because it's the same of commodity, but wrote under another form.
 	- volume
 	- open
 	- high
 	- low

-The goal of this project is to predict the commoddity if we have open, close, high and low of the market.

 ---

-## 3 - Structure of the repository
+## 4 - Structure of the repository

 ### DATASET
 **all_commodities_data.csv**: Contains the full dataset